-We participate in Lent through giving up and taking up: giving up what can distract us to create space for us to hear and respond to God; taking up practices that ground us, realign us, and increase our attention to God’s voice.
-Our prayer is that together as a community, from Ash Wednesday to Easter Sunday, we will confess our brokenness, respond in repentance, and—as the days grow brighter—experience the abundance and reality of restoration through God’s lavish grace.
+Lent is a season we create space to encounter God.
+We do this by giving up or taking up: giving up what can distract us to create space for us to hear and respond to God; taking up practices that ground us, realign us, and increase our attention to God’s voice.
+Our prayer is together as a community, from Ash Wednesday to Easter Sunday, we will be more intentional in creating space and encountering the ground of all being, the source of life, God our Father.

 We come together to sing, pray, and receive the ashes.
 We remember our mortality on Ash Wednesday as we ask God to “teach us to number our days”.
 Ash Wednesday services are 30 minutes.
 Childcare is not provided.